parsiya/borrowedtime/README.md

 * https://www.wowhead.com/spell=213642/borrowed-time

 Note: Borrowed Time is under heavy development.
-The API of sub-packages and `prompter` might be modified. `prompter` is not released yet.
+The API of sub-packages and `prompter` might be modified.

 ## Capabilities